crabzilla/crabzilla/README.md

 * crabzilla-vertx-handler   → CommandHandlerVerticles and UnitOfWorkRepositories.
 * crabzilla-vertx-projector → ProjectionHandlerVerticle, EventsProjector and ProjectionRepository.
 * crabzilla-vertx-web       → CommandRestVerticle.
 Depends on vertx-web module.
-* crabzilla-vertx-dagger    → Useful modules definitions you can optionally leverage.

 ## Links